jsnider3/ComicGetter/README.md

 * XKCD
 * Saturday Morning Breakfast Cereal

-Adding new webcomics can be done by implementing the interface specified interface com.joshuasnider.comicgetter.ComicGetter.
+Adding new webcomics can be done by implementing the interface specified in com.joshuasnider.comicgetter.ComicGetter.

 ## To Run